marcindulak/accts/README.md

 system configuration is in accts/hpcsite.py (review and modify this file).

-The test system when started by cron will search for \*.agts.py files and submit jobs accordingly to definitions found in those.
+The test system when started by cron will search for \*.agts.py files and submit \*.sh scripts accordingly to definitions found in those.
+You will most likely need to modify both \*.agts.py and \*.sh files.
 The result are reported under ~/accts.results/*, and an email is sent, e.g.::

     # job                                                                  status      time   tmax ncpus  deps files id